Footwear: History

 By the early 20th century, vulcanization had led to the development of plimsolls, deck shoes, rubber boots, galoshes, and waders.
-The prevalence of trench foot in World War I focused attention on the importance of providing of adequate footwear in following conflicts, although this was not always possible.
+The prevalence of trench foot in World War I focused attention on the importance of providing adequate footwear in following conflicts, although this was not always possible.
 Millions of Chinese soldiers in both the NRA and PLA were obliged to use straw and rope shoes to allow easy replacement on long marches during both World War II and the following civil war, contributing to disease and desertion, particularly among the Nationalists.
 Following the world wars, the increasing importance of professional sports greatly popularized a variety of athletic shoes, particularly sneakers.
 Major brands such as Converse, Adidas, and Nike used celebrity endorsements from Chuck Taylor, Michael Jordan, Lionel Messi, and others to promote their products.
 Fashion houses periodically prompted new trends in women's and high-end fashion.
 In particular, while working for Christian Dior, Roger Vivier popularized the stiletto heel in 1954.
 (Men's dress shoes have tended to retain 19th-century British looks such as the Oxford shoe and loafers.)
 Various subcultures have employed distinctive footwear as part of their identity, including winklepickers, Doc Martens, and skate shoes.